 - A direct cremation isn’t the right choice for everyone.
 Your loved one’s wishes may conflict with what feels right for those left behind.
 Finding the balance between what sits well with all the family members and respecting a loved one’s wishes can be difficult.

-- There is no viewing before the cremation which can be hard for friends and family to take.
-However, some funeral providers offer cremation services that will allow a small number of guests inside the crematorium.
+- Most direct cremation services do not allow viewing before the cremation which can be hard for friends and family to take.
+All Funeral Partner’s Funeral Homes will allow viewing.

-- Mourners cannot gather to share in a funeral service which can impact the grieving process.
-Funerals bring a sense of mental closure and enable us to express grief in a positive way.
+- Mourners cannot gather to share in a funeral service which can impact the grieving process for some.
+Funerals can bring a sense of mental closure and enable us to express grief in a positive way.

 Is a direct cremation right for you and your loved one?